In Blackwater Woods

-In Blackwater Woods is a free verse poem written by Mary Oliver (1935-2019).
+In Blackwater Woods is a free verse poem written by Mary Oliver (1935–2019).
 The poem was first published in 1983 in her collection American Primitive, which won the 1984 Pulitzer Prize.
 The poem, like much of Oliver's work, uses imagery of nature to make a statement about human experience.

 Structure and content

 "In Blackwater Woods" is a free verse poem with 9 stanzas.
 The first 8 stanzas all consist of 4 lines each, and the 9th stanza consists of five lines.
 Oliver favors short lines in this poem, mimicking the silence and blank space that must be allowed for when paying attention to the world or being introspective.

 "In Blackwater Woods" contains imagery of a forest during autumn, which she connects to the idea of accepting death as part of life.

 Setting

 Blackwater pond and woods is a recurring setting in Oliver's work.
 It is based on a part of Province Lands in the Cape Cod National Seashore in Provincetown, Massachusetts.
 Province Lands is full of numerous freshwater ponds along an approximately two mile long area.
-It was formed by eroding sand rather than glacial activity like the rest of Cape Cod, which has resulted in the formation of freshwater ponds and a forested, the growth of a pine and deciduous forest.
+It was formed by eroding sand rather than glacial activity like the rest of Cape Cod, which has resulted in the formation of freshwater ponds and the growth of a pine and deciduous forest.

 Blackwater woods may refer to the area surrounding Blackwater pond, which can be found along the Cape Cod National Seashore Beech Forest Trail despite being unmarked on the Park's map.